-The main target group in general is the citizens of the cooperating countries who experience the benefits of the cooperation- through public or civic organisations operating at local level.
+The main target group is the citizens of the cooperating countries who experience the benefits of the cooperation-through public or civic organisations operating at local level.
 Thus, beneficiaries are predominantly

-- National level public organisations and authorities, including their regional or local branches - Local and regional public authorities or semi-public bodies - Organisations managing specific territories (such as Euroregions and EGTCs)

-• Public or civil economic development organisations, including chambers of commerce/trade/agriculture public management bodies of business infrastructures (like industrial parks, science parks, etc.)

-- Public or civil educational institutions and training service provider organisations - Civil (Non-governmental) organisations and other interest groups - Public Higher Education institutions, universities, public research institutions

-$\bullet\,$ $\,$ public and civil bodies and institutions in charge of SME and economic development or innovation management
+- National level public organisations and authorities, including their regional or local branches - Local and regional public authorities or semi-public bodies - Organisations managing specific territories (such as Euroregions and EGTCs) - Public or civil economic development organisations, including chambers of commerce/trade/agriculture - Public or civil educational institutions and training service provider organisations - Civil (Non-governmental) organisations and other interest groups - Public Higher Education institutions, universities, public research institutions - public and civil bodies and institutions in charge of SME and economic development or innovation management - public management bodies of business infrastructures (like industrial parks, science parks, etc.)